mxrch/GHunt/README.md

 # Ok but where I find these 4 cookies ?
 1. Login to accounts.google.com
-2. Once connected, open the Developer pop-up and goes to the Storage tab (Shift + F9) (looks like it's called "Application" on Chrome)\
+2. Once connected, open the Dev Tools window and goes to the Storage tab (Shift + F9 on Firefox) (looks like it's called "Application" on Chrome)\
 If you don't know how to open it, just right-click somewhere and "Inspect Element"
 3. Then you'll find every cookie you need, including the 4 ones.